RAIRLab/lazyslate/README.md

 ### Proof Sharing

+#### Downloading As JSON files
-Lazyslate can store proofs as `.json` files by clicking the Download Proof button.
+Lazyslate can save proofs as `.json` files by clicking the "Download Proof" button.
 Proofs can be uploaded by clicking the Choose File button and selecting the file.

+#### Link Sharing
+Alternatively to downloading, links to proofs can be generated via the "Copy Link To Proof" button.
+This will generate an lz compressed version of the JSON proof as a URI parameter that will be decompressed and loaded when the link is clicked.